darkweak/souin/README.md

     - GET
     - POST
     - HEAD
+  cache_name: Souin # Override the cache name to use in the Cache-Status header
   distributed: true # Use Olric or Etcd distributed storage
   headers: # Default headers concatenated in stored keys
     - Authorization